michaelglenister/MODE-TASK/docs/source/pca_tut.rst

 t-SNE on a MD trajectory
 -------------------------------

-Run the following command to perform the t-SNE using pairwise RMSD of C-alpha atoms as index of dissimilarity.
+Run the following command to perform t-SNE using pairwise RMSD of CA atoms as the index of dissimilarity.

  ::

 	tsne.py -t Tutorial/md_01_noWAT.xtc -p Tutorial/complex.pdb -ag CA -dt rmsd

-Output files include 2D plot of first 3 PCs.
-Which can be visualize using xmgrace as described earlier.
+Output files include 2D plot of the first 3 PCs, which can be visualize using xmgrace as described earlier.

  .. figure:: ../img/tsne1.png
    :align: center